bgoonz/docs-collection/github/organizations/organizing-members-into-teams/synchronizing-a-team-with-an-identity-provider-group.md

 ---
 title: Synchronizing a team with an identity provider group
-intro: 'You can synchronize a {% data variables.product.product_name %} team with an identity provider (IdP) group to automatically add and remove team members.'
+intro: "You can synchronize a {% data variables.product.product_name %} team with an identity provider (IdP) group to automatically add and remove team members."
 redirect_from:
   - /github/setting-up-and-managing-organizations-and-teams/synchronizing-a-team-with-an-identity-provider-group
-product: '{% data reusables.gated-features.team-synchronization %}'
+product: "{% data reusables.gated-features.team-synchronization %}"
-permissions: 'Organization owners and team maintainers can synchronize a {% data variables.product.prodname_dotcom %} team with an IdP group.'
+permissions: "Organization owners and team maintainers can synchronize a {% data variables.product.prodname_dotcom %} team with an IdP group."
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghae: '*'
+  ghae: "*"
 topics:
   - Organizations
   - Teams